-Your presentation will take place in the Gallery @ SUNY Broome in the Cecil C. Tyrrell Library on December 13th [CHECK THIS DATE].
+Your presentation will take place in the Gallery @ SUNY Broome in the Cecil C. Tyrrell Library on December 13th.

 Throughout the semester, the library staff will be assisting you with research.

-For Sept 16: Read: “The Truth About Black Freedom,” (a reflection on Juneteenth that talks about the Cazenovia Convention), Daina Ramey Berry.
+For Sept 16: Read: “The Cazenovia Convention,” Stanley Harrold.
 This will be the topic of your Reading Log due on September 16.
 (For more information on how to do your Reading Logs, see this page.)

 Sept 20: Class meets in the library.

-For Sept.
-23: Watch: 2020 Documentary about Abolitionist Music, Songs of Slavery and Emancipation.
+For Sept 23: Read: “The Truth About Black Freedom,” (a reflection on Juneteenth that talks about the Cazenovia Convention), Daina Ramey Berry.
 This will be the topic of your Reading Log due on September 23.

 Sept 27: Group assignments announced.
 Group members exchange contact information and set up first meetings.

 From this point forward, start filling out Personal Accountability Log EVERY TIME you work on the Cazenovia project, either as an individual or as a team.